rocky-linux/documentation/docs/books/learning_ansible/03-working-with-files.md

 ## `get_url` module

-To upload files from a web site or ftp to one or more hosts.
+To upload files from a web site or ftp to one or more hosts, use the `get_url` module:

 ```
 - get_url: